ugururesin/Azure-ML-Project1/README.md

 ## Future Improvements
 In order to improve the performance metric (here AUC_weighted is used), further iterations would be conducted.
-To do achieve that, 'n_cross_validation'  and/or 'experiment_timeout_minutes' might be increased.
+To do achieve that, ```n_cross_validation```  and/or ```experiment_timeout_minutes``` might be increased.
 However, it should be noted that there is a trade off between training cost (time and computation cost) and the performance metric.
 Thus, experiementations need to be conducted carefully.

 In addition, the dataset is imbalanced as shown below.